MikeSusutZZ/Project-Quazar/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

-Project Quazar's goal of the game is to engage in multiplayer battles, where players try to destroy enemy ships in and earn points.
-Players can choose from a variety of ships and bullet types.
-The game features a high score system that displays the top scores of all players in the current game, as well as the all-time top scores.
+Project Quazar is a multiplayer space shooter game designed by the talented students at BCIT's Programming Paradigms Option.
+Built on the innovative Phoenix Framework and powered by Elixir and JavaScript, this game lets you pilot a variety of unique ships, unleash powerful bullets, and battle it out for the top spot on the leaderboard.
+Dive into the action and connect with players around the globe in this high-energy, galactic showdown!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)